gautam1001/ExploreCanada/README.md

  Download the project's zip from the 'Code -> Download' option above OR you can clone the repository to your Github desktop application or via terminal.

- ### Prerequisites
+ ## Prerequisites

  - XCode 9 or above
  - Internet connectivity

+ ## Dependencies
- - No dependencies required
+ - none

- ### Installing
+ ## Installation
-Open the project .xcodeproj in XCode and run the application.
+Open the project .xcodeproj in XCode and run the application on simulator.
 Use pull to refresh for refreshing the facts list.

  ## Running the tests